Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 5. High Cable Crossover

-Doing the cable crossover in the highest position is another great lower chest exercise for defined pecs.
-It stretches the pecs all the way from starting position, squeezing the outer chest muscles.
+It stretches the pecs all the way from the starting position, squeezing the outer chest muscles.

-How to do high cable crossover:
+Here's how you do the high cable crossover:

 1. Attach each grip handle at about chest height.
 Grab the handles and stand between the cable machine, with one foot forward and the other behind.